 I’m deeply inspired by the work I’m doing.
-It serves others and I think, makes a positive difference in this messy world.
-I hope that me spilling the beans on LinkedIn about my secret, helps someone else feel safe to share a burden that’s become too heavy to keep to themselves.
-I choose to believe that every experience we endure… every scrape that turns into a scar, even a secret scar clearly provides gifts that stay with us forever as our scars do.
+It serves others and makes a positive impact on this messy world.
+I hope that me spilling the beans about my secret, helps someone else feel safe to share a burden that’s become too heavy to keep to themselves.
+I choose to believe that every experience we endure – every scrape that turns into a scar, even a secret scar clearly provides gifts that stay with us forever as our scars do.

 Oh, and I don’t really wear skirts anymore, but after tonight, I’m reconsidering adding a skirt or two to my wardrobe.